Rekhta: Origin and usage

-As Hindavi began to evolve into a literary language in the 18th century, the term Rekhta carried over to describe this new form.
+As Hindavi began to evolve into a literary language in the 18th century, the new term Rekhta carried over to describe this language.
 It denoted the Persianised, "high" form of Hindavi used in poetry, as opposed to the speech of the common population.
 The word was used alongside names like Urdu and Hindi.
 Its usage in this sense lasted into the 19th century, as evidenced by a sher of Mirza Ghalib:

-By the end of the 19th century however, the term Rekhta had largely fallen out of use, and terms like Hindi, Urdu, and Hindustani were favoured.
+By the eighteenth century however, the term Rekhta had largely fallen out of use and terms like Hindi, Hindustani and Urdu were favored.